Aerendir/bundle-aws-ses-monitor/Resources/docs/Configuration.md

     mailers:
         - default
     bounces:
+        topic:
-        topic_name: ses-your_app-bounces-topic # OPTIONAL.
+            name: ses-your_app-bounces-topic # OPTIONAL.
 Required only to use the configuration commands.
             endpoint:
                 route_name: _aws_ses_monitor_bounces_endpoint # OTIONAL.
 The endpoint AWS SNS calls when SES reports a bounce.
                 protocol: http # OPTIONAL.
 The protocol to use.
 Accepted values are: http, HTTP, https, HTTPS.
                 host: your_domain.com # REQUIRED.
 The hostname of your project when in production.
         filter:
             enabled: true # OPTIONAL.
 If false, no filtering of bounced recipients will happen.
 Complained are ever filtered.
             soft_as_hard: false # OPTIONAL.
 If true, the temporary bounces counts as hard bounces